The Day She Told Me She Was Raped

 I wanted to run.
 I wanted to drive away into the night.
 Then through daylight.
 Through border towns and corn fields and miles and miles of desolate road.
 But to where and to what end?
 My demons travel with me no matter where I go and rape occurs every hour of every day in every town in every state- and beyond.
 Rape, like oxygen, is everywhere.

 In the aftermath of sexual assault, flight is never really an option.
 It took me years of running to figure that out.
 No, the only tool survivors have is to fight.
-So I grabbed the closest weapons at hand: another bottle of wine, some more smokes, a triple-dose of Klonopin and an extra dose of Xanax.
+So I grabbed the closest weapons at hand: another bottle of wine, some more smokes, another dose of Klonopin with a Xanax chaser.
 Blue and yellow have become my signature colors this past week.

 Once I got myself to an emotionally and psychologically safe place, my friend and I exchanged a few messages.
-My friend bravely trusted me with additional details that have only been shared with a handful of other people.
+My friend bravely trusted me with additional details she has only shared with a handful of people.

 My friend has set out on a path to healing.
 My friend is strong and focused and determined in all aspects of life, and I know my friend will heal and move on.
 My friend has created a small support network and knows I will be there in any way I can.
 I am proud of my friend and honored that this story was entrusted with me, but I am also sad, angry and I want to scream.